Best Place Names

 There are so many wide open spaces and unusual places scattered across Arizona, the nation's sixth largest state.
 Metro Phoenix, with more than 3 million people, Tucson, Flagstaff, Sedona and Grand Canyon get all the attention.

 Arizonans believe in a place called Santa Claus, even thought it's all but disappeared along U.S. 93 north of Kingman.
-Valentine, east of Kingman, had a post office on Route 66 popular for its postmark at Valentine's Day until it closed in 1990.
+Christmas was a mining town near Winkelman that faded after the 1930s.
+It's post office stamped a lot of holiday mail with its postmark.

 Travel around Maricopa County and sooner or later you'll see El Mirage.
 It's really there, down the street from Surprise.